The James Hofmann Method

-Stamp jug à la James Hoffmann – an alternative way to use the stamp jug you probably already have in the cupboard at home.
-With this brewing guide, you can brew a quality coffee for you and your guests.
+French Press à la James Hoffmann – an alternative way to use the french press you probably already have in the cupboard at home.
+With this brew guide, you can brew a quality coffee for you and your guests.

 Follow the video or the step-by-step guide at the bottom of the page.